applied-systems-biology/jipipe-website/content/documentation/graph-editor.md

 3. **Output slots** are located on the bottom and allow you to connect your output data to the input of another algorithm.

 {{% notice info %}}
-Any output data is always saved automatically by ACAQ5.
+Any output data is always saved automatically by JIPipe.
 After generating the final output data, there is no need to connect it to any input.
 {{% /notice %}}

 ![User interface overview](/img/documentation/graph-algorithm.png)